jabryan-sb/SticklebackWGS/README.md

 ## Jobs

 Jobs are tasks that you submit to your server to run and complete.
 These could be any multitude of tasks, and can take multiple ranges of time or power (threads).
 These are great, so you don't have to do a boatload of tasks on your own.
 To access the ability to see and/or excute jobs, submit `module load slurm`.
 To see the overall queue of jobs, type `squeue`, and for one specific person try `squeue -u (name)`.
+How you begin the job depends on what kind of file you run.
+This job will then be assigned a job number.
+You can cancel any job by using `scancel (job#)`.

 ### Splits